cjdbarlow/bedside-notebook/anaesthesia/periop/periop-cardiac.md

 Stress testing:
+* Routine noninvasive stress testing is not useful
+* Consider if RCRI ⩾1
 	* *Reasonable* to perform pharmacological stress testing in patients at elevated risk and who have <4 METS functional capacity
-* Routine noninvasive stress testing is not useful

 Angiography: